 And you must use Reno’s affiliate links for those services.

 Furthermore, you cannot set this up on your own hosting or with a different autoresponder service (for those of you with some online experience).

 The Reality Of Yoonla

-As an experienced online marketer myself with over 10 years of experience, I’ve spotted a number of things at Yoonla that concern me:
+As an experienced online marketer myself with over 10 years of experience, I’ve spotted a number of things at Yoonla that give me reason to be concerned.

 Issue #1: High And Unexpected Setup Costs

-The majority of people joining Yoonla will be shocked to discover they will have to pay at least $97 BEFORE they even get their ‘digital lifestyle’ business off the ground.
+The majority of people joining Yoonla will not be expecting to pay at least $97 before they get their ‘digital lifestyle’ business off the ground.